baileyheit/Spotify_DataScience/project/project.md

-After conducting an exploratory analysis through multiple visualizations, and examining strong individual relationships between song popularity and genre, song popularity and energy, song popularity and danceability, song popularity and loudness, and song popularity and speechiness, we wanted to find the best fit model of the variables that maximize the popularity of a song.
-To do this, we used linear regression and backwards selection of variables.
+After conducting an exploratory analysis through multiple visualizations, and examining strong individual relationships between song popularity and genre, energy, danceability, loudness, and speechiness, we wanted to find the best fit model of the variables that maximize the popularity of a song.
+To do this, a multiple linear regression model was created and backwards selection was utilized to determine the best model.

 This is the selected multiple linear regression model using backwards selection.
 It looks at the relationship between popularity and different